 Trademarks–It is the unique identification of a specific enterprise or person producing or providing a product or service.

 Industrial Designs–These can be protected if nothing like them have been previously made available to the public.
-Designs having ‘individual character’ can be registered to protect them being copied by other businesses.
+Designs having ‘individual character’ can be registered to protect them from being copied by other businesses.

 Trade secrets or confidential information – It is the most valuable asset of a business.
-For instance, a information on new product design, marketing strategy or a software code can be indigenous to an enterprise.
+For instance, a piece of information on new product design, marketing strategy or a software code can be indigenous to an enterprise.

 Copyright–It is relevant to literary, musical, artistic, dramatic works etc. and involves original databases, films, programmes, broadcasts, sound recordings and typographical arrangements of published editions.
 Copyright is prevented from being copied or certain other acts.

 Database rights–Usually, it is needed when the contents of a database are prepared, obtained or verified at high investments.
 Under database rights, nobody can extract or re-utilise all or a part of the contents of the database unless authorised by the owner of the database.